 When I’m not sweating it out at the gym, or hiking up a mountain, you’ll find me renovating our 1950s bungalow or curled up with a good book.

-If you’d like to work with me, please head to the Work with Me page and drop me a message.
+If you’d like to work with me, please head to my Freelance Writing page and drop me a message.